 SIMPL Tricks: 4-series

-If you're starting to get into 4-series projects but you don't have actual hardware to test with you can load SIMPL programs targeted for 4-series processors to a 3-series.
-I'd heard the reverse was true: a 3-series programs should run unmodified on a 4-series.
-But it looks like for testing purposes, you can also run … Continue reading SIMPL Tricks: 4-series
+If you’re starting to get into 4-series projects but you don’t have actual hardware to test with you can load SIMPL programs targeted for 4-series processors to a 3-series.
+I’d heard the reverse was true: a 3-series programs should run unmodified on a 4-series.
+But it looks like for testing purposes, you can also run 4-series SIMPL programs on a 3-series.

 HTML5 + 4-series

-We've already run into a couple things we need to be mindful of when using HTML5 and 4-series processors (see HTML5 XPanel for details about licensing and authentication).
-In this post, my goal is to break away from 3-series sandboxes and SIMPL Windows, so that means we're moving into the realm of C# and Visual … Continue reading HTML5 + 4-series
+We’ve already run into a couple things we need to be mindful of when using HTML5 and 4-series processors (see HTML5 XPanel for details about licensing and authentication).
+In this post, my goal is to break away from 3-series sandboxes and SIMPL Windows, so that means we’re moving into the realm of C# and Visual Studio 2019.

 VC-4: Websocket-Sharp